The call for nominations is currently closed

 Eligible research institutions include:

 Nominations are considered carefully against the selection criteria by a committee of scientists with diverse expertise.
 The decisions of the committee are based on the assessed competitiveness of the proposal.
-Neither the Academy nor the Department of Industry, Science, Energy and Resources is able to enter into discussion or correspondence regarding the reasons why a nomination is or isn’t successful.
+Neither the Academy nor the Department of Industry, Science and Resources is able to enter into discussion or correspondence regarding the reasons why a nomination is or isn’t successful.

-Notification of outcome: early June 2022
+Notification of outcome: late June 2023

 Click here to find out about the past Australian finalists.

-© 2023 Australian Academy of Science
+© 2024 Australian Academy of Science